django-crispy-forms/django-crispy-forms/docs/form_helper.rst

 **disable_csrf = False**
     Disable CSRF token, when done, crispy-forms won't use ``{% csrf_token %}`` tag.
 This is useful when rendering several forms using ``{% crispy %}`` tag and ``form_tag = False`` csrf_token gets rendered several times.

-**use_custom_control = True**
-    It indicate whether the radio and checkbox button should use the optional UI customization of the template pack or not.
-Useful when you already have customization based on the default interpretation of the template pack.
-When enabled crispy-forms will render elements such as checkbox and radio with optional additional UI customization, when available.
-Defaults to ``True``.

 **form_error_title**
     If you are rendering a form using ``{% crispy %}`` tag and it has ``non_field_errors`` to display, they are rendered in a div.
 You can set the title of the div with this attribute.
 Example: “Form Errors”.